david-andrew/dewy-lang/README.md

 Note that the compiler-compiler is still in development, and can/will crash on incorrect grammar specifications (better error handling coming soon™), though source files shouldn't be able to cause crashes.

+To run source text directly, you can use here strings like so

+    $ ./dewy /path/to/grammar/file /dev/stdin <<< 'source text'

+note that this will always add a newline to the end of the source text

 ## Language Documentation
 Currently incomplete documentation is available at: https://david-andrew.github.io/dewy/